ARMmbed/mbed-os/features/minimal-printf/README.md

 Library supports both printf and snprintf in 1252 bytes of flash.

 Prints directly to stdio/UART without using malloc.
 All flags and precision modifiers are ignored.
 Floating point is disabled by default.
+Printing to a FILE stream is enabled by default.

 Supports:
 * %d: signed integer [h, hh, (none), l, ll, z, j, t].
 * %i: signed integer [h, hh, (none), l, ll, z, j, t].
 * %u: unsigned integer [h, hh, (none), l, ll, z, j, t].
-* %x: unsigned integer [h, hh, (none), l, ll, z, j, t], printed as hexadecimal number (e.g., FF).
+* %x: unsigned integer [h, hh, (none), l, ll, z, j, t], printed as hexadecimal number (e.g., ff).
 * %X: unsigned integer [h, hh, (none), l, ll, z, j, t], printed as hexadecimal number (e.g., FF).
 * %f: floating point (disabled by default).
-* %F: floating point (disabled by default).
+* %F: floating point (disabled by default, treated as %f).
-* %g: floating point (disabled by default).
+* %g: floating point (disabled by default, treated as %f).
-* %G: floating point (disabled by default).
+* %G: floating point (disabled by default, treated as %f).
 * %c: character.
 * %s: string.
 * %p: pointer (e.g. 0x00123456).

+Unrecognized format specifiers are treated as ordinary characters.

+Floating point support:
+* Floating point is disabled by default.
+* All floating points are treated as %f.
+* No support for inf, infinity or nan

 To replace the standard implementations of the printf functions with the ones in this library: